 Aussies are very smart and trainable.

 This is a breed that was created to work.
 They want to herd, and they want to do jobs.
 They learn fast and they’re ready to go.
 Learning tricks and jobs also helps keep them entertained and gives them a way to release excess energy.

 This dog was literally born to herd, and they take that job very seriously.
 They are fantastic at herding cattle and livestock, but in the absence of work on the ranch, they will herd just about anything.
-That includes your children, so keep an eye on your little ones when they’re around this breed.
+That includes your cars, small animals, and even children, so keep an eye on your little ones when they’re around this breed.